Buttermilk Pound Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine flour and baking soda; add alternately with buttermilk and beat well.

 - Pour into a greased and floured 10-in. fluted tube pan.
-Bake at 325° for 70 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 325° until a toothpick inserted in the center comes out clean, about 70 minutes.
 Cool in pan for 15 minutes before removing to a wire rack to cool completely.
 Dust with confectioners' sugar if desired.

 Nutrition Facts1 slice: 285 calories, 10g fat (6g saturated fat), 68mg cholesterol, 134mg sodium, 45g carbohydrate (30g sugars, 1g fiber), 4g protein.